Skip to main content

 1 Block Chronic Disease Rotation (clinics)

-Weekly educational conference attendance includes GIM Rounds – Journal Club, Guidelines Review and Case Studies, Sign-In Rounds (morning report), which is excellent royal college exam prep, Department of Medicine Grand Rounds and Medical Mortality Rounds, and your GIM Academic Halfday.
+Weekly educational oppurtunities includes Tuesday GIM Rounds – Journal Club, Guidelines Review and Case Studies.
+Monday/Teusday/Thursday/Friday Sign-In Rounds (morning report).
+Wednesday morning Department of Medicine Medical Mortality Rounds.
+Thursday Morning Grand Rounds.
+Weekly GIM Academic Halfday.